efueger/silverstripe-framework/docs/en/02_Developer_Guides/03_Forms/Field_types/03_HTMLEditorField.md

 files.
 In addition to the markup managed by TinyMCE, we use [shortcodes](/developer_guides/extending/shortcodes) to store information about inserted images or media elements.

-The framework comes with a [api:HTMLEditorField] form field class which encapsulates most of the required functionality.
+The framework comes with a [api:SilverStripe\Forms\HTMLEditorField] form field class which encapsulates most of the required functionality.
 It is usually added through the [api:SilverStripe\ORM\DataObject::getCMSFields()] method:

 **mysite/code/MyObject.php**